 This hike is via the Pacific Crest Trail (PCT) which runs 2,650 miles from the Mexican border near Campo, California (about 50 miles east of San Diego) to the Canadian border, near Manning Provincial Park, British Columbia (about 125 miles east of Vancouver).
-Most hikers start from Campo and hike to north.
-We ran in to many thru hikers that day.
+Most hikers start from Campo and hike to the north.
+We ran into many thru-hikers that day.
 Here is a couple we met on the trail who started their journey from Campo.
 They wanted to say hi to Xena and I wanted to hear about their experience so far.
 We stopped and chatted a little bit.
 It’s so inspiring and admirable what they are doing.

 They got a kick out of Xena carrying the GoPro for us.
 She helped me recording the hike.
 With or without the GoPro, she brings smiles to everyone we run into on trails.
 I just love that.
 I will leave the link below for the video of this hike.

-Occasional breeze kept us going though.
-Temperature wasn’t high.
+An occasional breeze kept us from getting overheated.
+The temperature wasn’t high.
 It was just the strong sun’s rays of Southern California.
 Stay on PCT.
 Not all signs are this nice on this trail.
 This one is near the eagle rock.

 When you are ready, go back the way you came.
 We were happy when we made back to the shaded part of the trail with the creek.
 We spent some time in the creek to cool down before we continued on.

 - Hike date: 4.10.17